ascarter/dotfiles-legacy/README.md

 ## Unix

-The dotfiles configuration works for macOS and Ubuntu Linux (possibly other Linux distros)
+The dotfiles configuration works for macOS and Ubuntu Linux including WSL

 ### Install